clicalmani/tonka/docs/models.md

 The model name, table name, and primary key(s) must be entered together.
 When your primary key is a composit key, separate each key with a space.

-!> The model name must be derived from the entity name it represent by removing the Entity suffix.
+> The model name must be derived from the entity name it represent by removing the Entity suffix.
 For example, the `UserEntity` entity will have the `User` model as its wrapper.
+You can also use the `make:entity` command to create automatically the underlying model when creating an entity.

 Let's create a model named `User` by providing the following command: